Tobbe/tobbe.github.com/blog/2021-01-18/redwood-switch-to-another-graphql-client.md

 banner: "/assets/bg/graph.jpg"
 ---

-RedwoodJS ships with with Apollo Client as its default GraphQL client.
+RedwoodJS ships with Apollo Client as its default GraphQL client.
 With the 0.22.0 release of Redwood it's now possible to use another GraphQL client if you want.
 The key is the new `<GraphQLHooksProvider>` component where you can plug in whatever `useQuery` and `useMutation` hooks you want, as long as they have the correct function signature.

-By default when you create a new RedwoosJS app this is what you get in your `index.js` file:
+By default when you create a new RedwoodJS app this is what you get in your `index.js` file:

 ```jsx
 ReactDOM.render(